Last Updated: August 18, 2023

 What happens after a complaint is submitted?

-A copy of your complaint will be sent to the company or agent with a request to respond directly to you and to advise our office of the action taken.
-You should hear from the company or agent in about 25 days from the date you send us your complaint.
-When we receive the information from the company or agent, we will review the file to determine what action we can take if the company or agent hasn't already resolved the complaint in your favor.
+When we receive the information from the company or agent, we will review the file to determine what action we can take if the company or agent has not already resolved the complaint in your favor.
 We will notify you of our determination.

 How is it determined that a complaint is substantiated?

 OCI reviews complaints to determine if they involve a provable violation of Wisconsin

 insurance law.
 If the complaint does not involve a violation and you strongly believe you have been harmed, you have the option to contact an attorney and pursue the matter through the courts.

 grievance directly with your